 When the turkeys were seasoned he covered them and put them in the refrigerator while he prepared the grill.

 He used the same grill preparation procedure that he used when he was Smoking Wild Pork Roasts.

 We have several large pecan trees on our Homestead.
 And pecan wood is a perfect smoking wood.

 So RancherMan cut some dead, seasoned branches into chunks no larger than about 1″x2″x2″.
 This should give the wood chunks plenty of surface area for smoking.

 Remember you want the wood to be dry & seasoned, not green!
 If you don’t have seasoned pecan wood handy it’s easy to *Buy Smoking Wood too.

 He took the pecan wood chunks & soaked them for about an hour to get them good & saturated.
 While the pecan wood is soaking, RancherMan turns his attention to the grill.

-He simply made a mound of lump charcoal in his grill’s smoker box & lit it.
-Then it only took about 20-30 minutes for the charcoal to ash over & turn white.
+RancherMan puts the lump charcoal in the smoker box and lights it, waiting for it to ash over.
+It only took about 20-30 minutes for the charcoal to ash over & turn white.

 RancherMan spaced both turkeys evenly on the grill’s surface to allow even airflow around each of them.
 Then he closed up the grill and let the smoking begin.